24 of the Best Gothic Horror Movies

 Strange things happen at the family estate when Grace hires a team of caregivers to help with daily tasks.

-Their entire conception of existence is turned upside down when Anne starts communicating with unseen entities.
+Their entire conception of existence is turned upside down when Anne communicates with unseen entities.
 And Grace spots what appear to be apparitions.

 15. House of Usher (1960)

-One of his most haunting, complex, and fantastic characters is found in House of Usher.
+House of Usher features one of his most haunting, complex, and fantastic characters.
 Roger Corman’s reputation as a notorious budget stretcher preceded him.

 He seemed to make exceptions for his particular Poe adaptations, and the effects were evident on the screen.